Vol. 3A 3-1

 between multiple tasks.
 When operating in protected mode, some form of segmentation must be used.
 There is

+no mode bit to disable segmentation.
 The use of paging, however, is optional.

 These two mechanisms (segmentation and paging) can be configured to support simple single-program (or single-